The George Notarpole Collection

 Major General Archer Lynn Lerch

-This Resolution was prepared by the Korean Interim Government and presented to Florence Maud Wentworth Lerch (1894–1986), the widow of Major General Lerch.
+This Resolution was prepared by the Korean Interim Legislative Assembly and presented to Florence Maud Wentworth Lerch (1894–1986), the widow of Major General Lerch.
+She is interred next to her husband.

 North Korea